OpenTechStrategies/hypha-wiki/Roadmap.md

 ## Dev goals
 _From [priority tickets within the current milestone](https://github.com/OpenTechFund/opentech.fund/issues?page=2&q=is%3Aopen+is%3Aissue+label%3Apriority+milestone%3A2019-Q2&utf8=%E2%9C%93)_

 * Curate issues for the June [mini-sprint](https://github.com/OpenTechFund/opentech.fund/labels/todd_mini_sprint)
+* Define overall goals for summer sprints and kick-off discovery process

 * Implement basic automation for manager tasks (ie move an application into a new state upon defined conditions)
 * Refine the major workflow and UI features from the recently deployed winter sprints
 * Identify and address what needs to be done to make the app as non-OTF specific as possible